Battle of Kanzhal: Second Stage

 The second and decisive stage of the Battle of Kanzhal took place in September 1708, when the Kabardians launched a night attack on the remnants of the Crimean-Turkish army led by Khan Qaplan I Giray.

-Anticipating a final confrontation, Grand Prince Kurgoko Hatokshokovich had preemptively staged an ambush in the Lower Kanzhal Forest, on the right bank of the Malka River.
+Anticipating a final confrontation, Grand Prince Kurghoqo Hatokhshoqo had preemptively staged an ambush in the Lower Kanzhal Forest, on the right bank of the Malka River.
 The location, remembered in Kabardian toponymy as “the place of the night ambush of the son of Hatokshoko,” was carefully chosen.
 In the mountains, summer nights are pitch black, making movement nearly impossible, so the night of a full moon was selected to ensure visibility and coordination between Kabardian units.

 Using a combination of stealth and precision, Kabardian scouts silently eliminated enemy pickets, clearing the way for the ambush.
 The army then surrounded the enemy camp under cover of darkness, blocking all escape routes.
 When the attack began, it was sudden and overwhelming.
 Every major source, including Kabardian, Russian, Ottoman, and Moldavian reports, confirms the surprise nature of the night assault.

 According to Moldavian lord Mikhailo Rakovica, writing to the Russian Embassy on December 4, 1708, the Crimeans were “killed because the enemy attacked at night, unexpectedly and in their sleep.”
 The Ottoman chronicler Seyyid Mehmed Rıza described how “the Circassians resorted to cunning and launched a night attack on the Khan’s camp, cutting down those who could not flee.”

 One of the most detailed accounts comes from Pshi Tatarkhan Bekmurzovich, a Kabardian commander who participated in the battle.
 He explained the strategy of Qazanoqo Jabagh that a diversion was created using bundles of flammable pine and birch bark tied to the tails of 300 horses with scary masks, which were then set alight and driven into the enemy camp.
 As described by Dimitrie Cantemir, the horses, terrified by the fire, charged wildly into the sleeping Tatar camp, causing panic and stampede among the Crimean cavalry.
 The confusion was so great that the Tatars, waking up to flames and chaos, “thought fire had fallen from the sky, and that the end of the world had come.”

 Though this tactic went against Circassian tradition, which revered horses and typically avoided their mistreatment, it was a desperate wartime measure.
 According to Abi de la Motraye (1711), “The moon, which some Circassians adore, revealed their enemies to them, and they cut down so many that only those on horseback managed to flee.”
 The Khan fled, leaving behind his tent, artillery, personal belongings, his brother, and even a son, who was captured and returned only after negotiations.